fugu-chop/launch_school/rb130_ruby_foundations/lesson_3/1_ruby_version_managers.md

 ```
 To make use of the `.ruby-version` file, RVM replaces the `cd` command from your shell with a shell __function__.
 This function invokes the real `cd` command, then checks for the `.ruby-version` file (it also checks for some other files we won't discuss).

-If it finds one of these files, it retrieves the version number from the file, and then modifies your environment in the same way the `rvm` function does.
+If it finds one of these files, it retrieves the version number from the file, and then modifies your environment in the same way the `rvm` shell function does.
 Thus, every time you change directories with the `cd` command, RVM modifies your environment to run the proper Ruby version.

-RVM also uses the Gemfile for ruby projects that use Bundler.
-If the Gemfile contains a ruby directive, RVM uses that version of ruby to run the program.
+RVM also uses the `Gemfile` for ruby projects that use Bundler.
+If the `Gemfile` contains a ruby directive, RVM uses that version of ruby to run the program.
 Note, however, that the `.ruby-version` file takes precedence.

 ### Troubleshooting RVM
 The most likely issue with RVM is that you get confused about which version of Ruby you are running, or you install or update Gems with the wrong gem command.
 When trying to diagnose an RVM problem, first make sure that you are using the correct Ruby version, then check for Gem versioning issues.